 A motor vehicle insurance policy typically consists of 6 kinds of protection.
 As discussed previously a client can pick from the different kinds of coverage.
 Most of the motor vehicle policies last from 6 months to a year.
 Your automotive insurance provider will bill you when it is time to renew your policy and be gotten ready for a rate hike.

-The various types of protection are:-.
+The different kinds of protection are:-.

-3) Property Damage Liability.
+3) Residential or commercial property Damage Liability.